dmbarbour/glas/docs/GlasApps.md

 *Note:* A conventional process or procedure can be modeled in terms of a repeating transaction that always writes state about the next step.
 Of course, there is a performance hit compared to directly running concurrent procedures.

-## Transaction Loop Application Model
+## Transaction-Loop Applications

-A transaction loop application might define several transactional methods:
+A transaction-loop application might define several transactional methods:

 * 'start' - Set initial state, perform initial checks.
 Retried until it commits once.
 * 'step' - After a successful start, repeatedly run 'step' until it voluntarily halt or killed externally.